lewKcoder/front-template/README.md

 - #### :sparkles:Refactoring

   As mentioned above, we intentionally haven't optimized some parts, so that even if you use technologies other than jsx and scss, it's easy to use.
 Depending on the implementation, you can make it more readable and maintainable.
 Feel free to modify any areas of concern.

-- #### :technologist:Quick hands-on learning with React

-  When doing hands-on while watching sites or videos, it's tiring to frequently switch between multiple screens.
-So, we've divided the basic content into individual pages and components.
-Necessary explanations are provided using comments, allowing you to focus solely on "writing the code".